 The wedding was the first step toward acceptance

-The wedding was the biggest first step, a step from the past to the present.
-It was a step I didn’t want to take because it meant I couldn’t deny the fact that my parents were NOT getting back together.
+The wedding was the biggest first step, from the past to the present.
+It was a step I didn’t want to take because it meant I couldn’t deny that my parents were NOT getting back together.
 As he talked, Pop Pop said something that made me realize the truth about step, though.
 He told my sister, step-brothers, and me to protect each other and always be there for one another, but he didn’t use the word step or a hyphen.
 He just told us that siblings should love each other, no matter what.

-The fact that we weren’t actually siblings didn’t matter to Pop Pop.
+The fact that we weren’t siblings didn’t matter to Pop Pop.
 And now it doesn’t matter to me either.
-I know that a hyphen or a step doesn’t matter as much as love and I know that what I thought I lost at my mom’s wedding is so little compared to what I gained.
+I know that a hyphen or a step doesn’t matter as much as love, and I know that what I thought I lost at my mom’s wedding is so little compared to what I gained.
 Having new people to love in your life doesn’t mean taking love from someone else.
-There isn’t a finite amount of love, you can’t run out of it.
+There isn’t a finite amount of love; you can’t run out of it.
 New love doesn’t come from the destruction of old love.
 It is something all its own.
-Having a new family doesn’t meant I can’t still love my old one.
+Having a new family doesn’t mean I can’t still love my old one.
 It just means I have even more love surrounding me.

-New love means that I can stop using a hyphen to separate, and, instead, start using it to connect.
+New love means that I can stop using a hyphen to separate and, instead, start using it to connect.

 I’ve created a new meaning for the steps and hyphens in my life.
-Step doesn’t mean stepping back, or stepping away, or stepping apart.
+Step doesn’t mean stepping back, away, or apart.
 Step means stepping up.
 Instead of a hyphen making something less, it can make something more.
-Now hyphens are a bridge between my new family and me, not a barrier, especially right now, when we aren’t all under the same roof.
+Now hyphens are a bridge between my new family and me, not a barrier, especially when we aren’t all under the same roof.
 As soon as the pandemic gets a little better, I can’t wait for us all to be together again.
 That will be a step in the right direction.